xdebug/vscode-php-debug/README.md

 ### VS Code Configuration

 In your project, go to the debugger and hit the little gear icon and choose _PHP_.
-A new launch configuration will be created for you with two configurations:
+A new launch configuration will be created for you with three configurations:

 - **Listen for Xdebug**
   This setting will simply start listening on the specified port (by default 9000) for Xdebug.
-If you configured Xdebug like recommended above, everytime you make a request with a browser to your webserver or launch a CLI script Xdebug will connect and you can stop on breakpoints, exceptions etc.
+If you configured Xdebug like recommended above, every time you make a request with a browser to your webserver or launch a CLI script Xdebug will connect and you can stop on breakpoints, exceptions etc.
 - **Launch currently open script**
   This setting is an example of CLI debugging.
 It will launch the currently opened script as a CLI, show all stdout/stderr output in the debug console and end the debug session once the script exits.
+- **Launch Built-in web server**
+  This configuration starts the PHP built-in web server on a random port and opens the browser with the `serverReadyAction` directive.
+The port is random (localhost:0) but can be changed to a desired fixed port (ex: localhost:8080).
+If a router script is needed, add it with `program` directive.
+Additional PHP/Xdebug directives trigger debugging on every page load.

+More general information on debugging with VS Code can be found on https://code.visualstudio.com/docs/editor/debugging.

 #### Supported launch.json settings: